ywm21/94-870/final_project_yash.md

 The target audience for my project is the general assembly of the United Nations.
 The call-to-action of this story can only be fulfilled by policy makers who can affect change.
 All the statistics that I've presented in this story are based on continents because I didn't want to single out any nation in particular.
 Carbon emissions are a global issue and we can only address it by working together on it.

 During class, I presented my wireframes to other students.
 They informed me that my original call-to-action could be perceived as hostile to the audience.
 So I changed it to make it more inclusive, and refrain from throwing blame.
 I truly believe that my target audience will understand the issue at hand and agree with the call-to-action.
-This issue had been raised quite a few times during negotiations of the climate accord.
+This issue had actually been raised quite a few times during negotiations of the climate accord.
+So it does have a very solid basis for discussion.

-[ADD ANOTHER PARA]

 ### 8. Project Design